Applicability of utilization Utilization

 providers' information supplied to the Department of Medical Assistance

-Services (DMAS), service authorization contractor, or the behavioral health service
+Services (DMAS), service authorization contractor, or the behavioral health

-the services are rendered unless specified otherwise.
+at the time the services are rendered unless specified otherwise.
 C. DMAS, or its designee, shall perform reviews of the

 utilization of all Medicaid covered services pursuant to 42 CFR 440.260 and 42